-IRIBUNAL CONVENED BY: (ORDER NUM ABER / HEADQUARTERS / DATE)
+TRIBUNAL CONV 'ENED BY: (ORDER NUMBE ER / HEADQUARTERS / DATE)

-CASE NO: DATE:
+CASE NO: SE NO: DATE:

-LOCATION: (UNIT, GEOGRAPHIC LOCAT TON)
+LOCATION: (UNI Γ, GEOGRAPHIC LOCATION 1) 4

 In Re: [†] , Respondent

-This Tribunal, having been directed to make a crespondent under Article 5 of the Geneva Convwho came into the power of (UNIT) of the Arn LOCATION) on or about (DATE) and having he (is) (is not) an Enemy Prisoner of War as de vention Relative to the Treatment of Proned Forces of (NATION) at (GEOGR. g examined all available evidence, has risoners of War, APHIC
+This Tribunal, havin respondent under A who came into the p LOCATION) on or ng been directed to make a dete rticle 5 of the Geneva Conventi lower of (UNIT) of the Armed about (DATE) and having exa rmination as to the legal status of the ion Relative to the Treatment of Priso Forces of (NATION) at (GEOGRAP) amined all available evidence, has det d in Article 4 of the Convention. ners of War, HIC

-Additional identifying information concerning the detainee is follows.
+Additional identifyi ng information concerning the detainee is follows.

-Rank:† Service Number: [†]
+Rank: [†] Service Number: [†]

-Date of Birth:† Unit:‡
+---Date of Birth:† Unit: [‡]

-Place of Birth: [‡] · Father's
+Place of Birth: [‡] name: [‡] Father's

-Mother's name: [‡] Spouse's
+Mother's name: [‡] name: [‡] Spouse's

 Home Town: ‡ Aliases, if any: ‡

-IT IS ORDERED that the Respondent: (Here in the respondent, e.g., "Delivered to the Provost ! to Civil Authorities" or "Released from Custod Marshal for Transfer to an EPW camp
+the respondent, e.g., at the Respondent: (Here include "Delivered to the Provost Mars" or "Released from Custody.") de the Tribunal's direction as to the dishal for Transfer to an EPW camp" of isposition of r "Delivered

-(Rank, Name), President, (Unit, Social Security No.) (Rank, Name, Member, (Unit, Social Security No.)
+(Rank, Name), Presi Unit, Social Securit (Rank, Name, Member, (Unit, Social Security No.)

 (Rank, Name), Member, (Unit, Social Security No.)